jnschalk/digibyte/doc/fuzzing.md

 If you find coverage increasing inputs when fuzzing you are highly encouraged to submit them for inclusion in the [`bitcoin-core/qa-assets`](https://github.com/bitcoin-core/qa-assets) repo.

-Every single pull request submitted against the Bitcoin Core repo is automatically tested against all inputs in the [`bitcoin-core/qa-assets`](https://github.com/bitcoin-core/qa-assets) repo.
-Contributing new coverage increasing inputs is an easy way to help make Bitcoin Core more robust.
+Every single pull request submitted against the DigiByte Core repo is automatically tested against all inputs in the [`bitcoin-core/qa-assets`](https://github.com/bitcoin-core/qa-assets) repo.
+Contributing new coverage increasing inputs is an easy way to help make DigiByte Core more robust.

 ## macOS hints for libFuzzer